 Rules for participation

-You may open a SDBA if you have a 401(k) or 457(b) account or both with Savings Plus.
-If you participate in both the 401(k) and 457(b) plans, you may open a SDBA for each plan.
+You may open a PCRA if you have a 401(k) or 457(b) account or both with Savings Plus.
+If you participate in both the 401(k) and 457(b) plans, you may open a PCRA for each plan.
 If you have two SDBA accounts, the assets in each account cannot be intermingled.
-In other words, you may not transfer money back and forth between your 401(k) SDBA and your 457(b) SDBA.
+In other words, you may not transfer money back and forth between your 401(k) PCRA and your 457(b) PCRA.

-You can choose a SDBA as well as any of the core funds in Savings Plus for your investment choices.
+You can choose a PCRA as well as any of the core funds for your investment choices.
 The term "core funds" refers to the fund choices currently offered through Savings Plus.
-You must choose at least one core fund in addition to a SDBA.
+You must choose at least one core fund in addition to a PCRA.

-You may transfer a flat dollar amount or a percentage from your pre-tax and/or Roth Contribution type in the core account balance.
+You may transfer a flat dollar amount or a percentage from your pre-tax and/or Roth money type in the core account balance.
 Please note: once your money is invested in the PCRA, you will not be able to distinguish between pre-tax and Roth money types.
-A signed Memorandum of Understanding and Limited Power of Attorney (LPOA) are required to enroll in the Self-Directed Brokerage Option.
+A ratio of the money types invested in the PCRA will be maintained and updated each time money is transferred to the PCRA.

 Minimum account balance

-You must retain $2,500 or 50 percent of your total account balance, whichever is less, in your Savings Plus core account.
+You must retain $2,500 or 50% of your total account balance, whichever is less, in your Savings Plus core account.
 The minimum account balance is applied per plan.